Not only economical and environmentally-friendly, but cannabis stem tea also works wonders for your health!

 Of course, if you are a cannabis lover, you probably treat your frosty nuggets as if they are solid chunks of gold, savoring each hit you take, but it often feels like those byproduct stems that are left over after you have smoked all the bud simply do not serve a purpose.
 Simultaneously, it can feel unfortunate throwing them away.

-Thankfully, cannabis stem tea has been sparking up globally, consumed as a more mellow alternative to smoking marijuana.
-Sure, they will not get you quite as high as a THC-packed chunk of herb might, but these stems seem to offer some pretty amazing medical benefits, especially considering the fact that so many usually just toss them out.
+Cannabis stem tea has been sparking up globally, consumed as a more mellow alternative to smoking marijuana.
+Sure, this hot drink will not get you quite as high as a THC-packed chunk of herb might, but stems seem to offer some pretty amazing benefits, especially considering the fact that so many usually just toss them out.
 Plus, who could resist the idea of a medicinal tea-party with your friends!

 In this article we will explain to you in greater detail not only about the possible medical uses of cannabis stem tea, but also we will describe step by step how you can make this relaxing, hot drink right from the comfort of your very own home.

 Keep reading to discover how to make cannabis stem tea with our step by step guide…

 Cannabis stem tea is much like its name implies.
 This dank concoction is actually a hot brew made from the byproduct stems left over from the marijuana plant once the buds have been removed (and probably consumed).
 It is relatively simple to produce, and sizeable batches can be steeped if you choose to share with your friends or throw a 420-friendly tea party.

 Unfortunately, it is not as simple as just crushing up the stems and throwing them in some hot water; certain factors have to be taken into consideration when soaking this part of the marijuana plant, which is where our handy step by step guide comes into play.

 Why Would Someone Choose to Brew Cannabis Stem Tea?